Interioamar/Snowflake_DataShare_Snapshot/README.md

 which is persistant so that even the data share is been revoked/removed from the source snowflake still consumer snowflake account will have snapshot data at particular timestamp by which testing/data pipeline can be smoothly handled.

-In some cases consumer snowflake account wanted to continuosly monitor the data changes happening in the source snowflake datashare and same neds to update in the consumer snowflake snapshot database objects(Like streaming the updated data from datashare using delete,insert and update DML operations)
+In some cases, consumer snowflake account user/analyst expect to continuosly monitor the data changes happening in the source snowflake datashare and same needs to be updated in the consumer snowflake snapshot database objects(Like streaming the updated data from datashare using delete,insert and update DML operations).
+So in this case study we will be implementing the above two cases.

 **Challenges in Snowflake:**